yourdevkalki/arbitrum-vibekit/README.md

 ## 🎧 Vibe Coding Guide

-Vibe coding is all about teaming up with AI to streamline your development process.
+Vibe coding is all about teaming up with AI to enhance your development process.
 Instead of writing every line of code manually, you guide an AI assistant using natural language prompts.
-The AI understands your project's context—like folder structures, tools, and data schemas—and provides targeted suggestions to help you build more efficiently.
+The AI understands your project's context (such as folder structures, tools, and data schemas) and provides targeted suggestions to help you build more efficiently.

-Vibekit enables you to build and customize DeFi agents using vibe coding.
+Vibekit enables you to build and customize DeFi agents through vibe coding.
 Whether you're creating a swapping agent, a lending agent, or a liquidity provider, you can describe your agent's behavior in natural language and let the AI help you implement it.
 The framework provides pre-built tools for common DeFi operations, MCP integration for external data, and a structured way to define your agent's capabilities through rules files.

 ### 🛠️ Setting Up Your IDE